Do I need a visa?

 How do I get involved?

-What are the requirements?
+What are the IAS Program requirements?

-How long will I be abroad for?
+How long will I actually be abroad?

-Will I be the only American Student?
+Will I be the only American student in Northern Ireland?

 What is the currency in Northern Ireland?